supriyakkhanolkar/Udacity_Capstone_AzureML/README.md

 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response

+## Future Work
+We can do following improvements to our experiment:
+* Enable logging
+* Enable Swagger documentation
+* Convert model to ONNX format
+* Deploy model to Edge using Azure IoT Edge